aliciapflaumer/blog/_posts/2018-05-07-reading-list.markdown

 # Have Read

 "[Becoming](https://www.amazon.com/gp/product/1524763136/){:target="_blank"}" by Michelle Obama
->This is a refreshing and uplifting read – I hardly could put it down.
+>This is an honest and uplifting read – I hardly could put it down.

 "[It's What I do: A Photographer's Life of Love and War](https://www.amazon.com/Its-What-Do-Photographers-Life/dp/0143128418){:target="_blank"}" by Lynsey Addario